 – The bitstream ends.

-– pic_order_cnt_delta is greater than 0 and the PicOrderCntVal of the next slice,which belongs to the picture picB, to be decoded, i.e. PicOrderCnt( picB ), is greater than PicOrderCnt( picA ) plus pic_order_cnt_delta, where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.
+– pic_order_cnt_delta is greater than 0 and the PicOrderCntVal of the next slice,which belongs to the picture picB in the current layer, to be decoded, i.e. PicOrderCnt( picB ), is greater than PicOrderCnt( picA ) plus pic_order_cnt_delta, where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.

-– A progressive refinement segment end SEI message with the same progressive_refinement_id as the one in this SEI message is decoded.
+– A progressive refinement segment end SEI message that has the same progressive_refinement_id as the one in this SEI message and also applies to the current layer is decoded.

-The decoding order of pictures within the tagged set of consecutive picturesshould be the same as their output order.
+The decoding order of pictures within refinementPicSet should be the same as their output order.

 progressive_refinement_id specifies an identification number for the progressive refinement operation. progressive_refinement_id shall be in the range of 0 to 232 − 2, inclusive.